orix-software/orix-software.github.io/pandoc/manual.md

 Twil command can displays the current firmware of twilighte card, and can swap root folder to usbkey or sdcard.

-Twil command can also swap bank 4, 3, 2 and to eeprom set or ram set.

 []{#anchor-87}Displays Twilighte board firmware
 -----------------------------------------------